microsoft/PowerToys/README.md

 TODO

 ### Community
 - We would love to directly say THANK YOU.
 Filing issues and feature requests takes time and we greatly appreciate it.
-They help us quickly diagnosis, spot trends, and prioritize.
+They help us quickly diagnose, spot trends, and prioritize.
 We love when people fix bugs and develop new PowerToys every little bit does really help.
 - [@edwinzap](https://github.com/edwinzap) really helped us validate translation issues when our localization system was in transition.
 - [@bdoserror](https://github.com/bdoserror) quickly pointed out a release note error